Error Code 34

 Steps

-8. Restore power and test Replace the access panels.
-Turn the gas supply back on (handle parallel to the pipe).
-Restore power at the disconnect and breaker.
-Set your thermostat to call for heat and watch the ignition sequence.
+7. Restore power and gas, then test Open the manual gas valve (handle parallel to the pipe), switch the breaker ON, set the thermostat to call for heat, and watch the ignition sequence.

 How to Verify